EDMdesigner/email-generator-docs/README.md

 ## Making requests

+If you are an EDMdesigner intergator then you don't need to replace your current requests just please add the ['settings' object](https://github.com/EDMdesigner/email-generator-docs#generator-settings) to your queryString and call it 'newGeneratorSettings'.
+If the API request contains a 'newGeneratorSettings' object then we automatically forward this request to the new generator.

-Our API is super simple.
+For new customers who interested in this generator Our API is super simple too.
 You have to make a HTTP POST request with a `Content-Type: application/json` header to the following URL from your backend:

 ```
 https://api.emailml.com/v1/<YOUR_API_KEY>/email-html